CrucibleNetworksLtd/Emergence-Plugin-Docs/Unreal/APIs/EmergenceBlockchainWallet/EmergenceBlockchainWallet.md

 ---
 title: EmergenceBlockchainWallet
-parent: APIs
+parent: APIs By Module
 grand_parent: Unreal Plugin
 layout: default
 ---

 # EmergenceBlockchainWallet Module

 This is the module that handles WalletConnect, Futureverse weblogin, write via private key and other blockchain interactions.
+To use any of these functions in C++, make sure to include the module `EmergenceBlockchainWallet`.

 ## EmergenceSingleton